 - (a) When the malfunction poses an imminent and substantial danger to the public health and safety or harm to the environment, the notification shall be reported immediately to the Department by telephone.
-The telephone report of such malfunctions shall occur no later than two hours after the incident. - (1) The notice shall describe the: - (i) name and location of the facility; - (ii) nature and cause of the malfunction or breakdown; - (iii) time when the malfunction or breakdown was first observed: - (iv) expected duration of excess emissions; and - (v) estimated rate of emissions. - (2) The owner or operator shall notify the Department immediately when corrective measures have been accomplished. - (3) The permittee shall submit a written report of instances of such malfunctions to the department, in writing, within three
+The telephone report of such malfunctions shall occur no later than two hours after the incident. - (1) The notice shall describe the:

-- (3) days of the of the telephone report. - (4) The owner or operator shall submit reports on the operation and maintenance of the source to the Regional Air Program Manager at such intervals and in such form and detail as may be required by the Department.
-Information required in the reports may include, but is not limited to, process weight rates, firing rates, hours of operation, and maintenance schedules. - (b) Unless otherwise required by this permit, any other malfunction that is not subject to the reporting requirements of (a) above, shall be reported to the Department, in writing, within five (5) days of discovery of the malfunction. - (c) Malfunctions shall be reported to the Department at the following address:
+- (i) name and location of the facility; - (ii) nature and cause of the malfunction or breakdown; - (iii) time when the malfunction or breakdown was first observed; - (iv) expected duration of excess emissions; and - (v) estimated rate of emissions. - (2) The owner or operator shall notify the Department immediately when corrective measures have been accomplished. - (3) The permittee shall submit a written report of instances of such malfunctions to the department, in writing, within three - (3) days of the of the telephone report. - (4) The owner or operator shall submit reports on the operation and maintenance of the source to the Regional Air Program Manager at such intervals and in such form and detail as may be required by the Department.
+Information required in the reports may include, but is not limited to, process weight rates, firing rates, hours of operation, and maintenance schedules. - (b) Unless otherwise required by this permit, any other malfunction that is not subject to the reporting requirements of (a) above, shall be reported to the Department, in writing, within five (5) days of discovery of the malfunction. - (c) Malfunctions shall be, unless otherwise approved by the Department, reported to the Department digitally to the Greenport PUP system.
+The public submission link to include in the permit is below.